MariaBRACQUE-TSE2023/Understanding-and-Implementing-Diffusion-Models-for-Image-Generation-on-CelebA/README.md

 ## 4. Generating Images with Diffusion Models

 The implemented diffusion model is applied to generate images from CelebA.
-Generated images are evaluated for quality and fidelity.

 ## 5. Documentation